omniscientoctopus/imprl/README.md

 # Inspection and Maintenance Planning using Reinforcement Learning (IMPRL)

-A (beginner-friendly) library for applying reinforcement learning to inspection and maintenance planning of deteriorating engineering systems.
+A library for applying reinforcement learning to inspection and maintenance planning of deteriorating engineering systems.
 This library was primarily developed as a pedogogic excercise and for research use.

 ## Installation